Preview & Edit

 Notwithstanding her complexity, the value of her work to our intellectual, spiritual, and undoubtedly moral soul and social body is undeniable.

-The only kind of introduction which could merit permanent association with a book by Simone Weil would be... an introduction by someone who knew her.
-The reader of her work finds himself confronted by a difficult, violent and complex personality...
+The only kind of introduction that could merit permanent association with a book by Simone Weil would be... an introduction by someone who knew her.
+The reader of her work finds himself confronted by a difficult, violent, and complex personality...
 I lack these qualifications.
 My aims in writing this preface are, first, to affirm my belief in the importance of the author and of this particular book, second, to warn the reader against premature judgment and summary classification - to persuade him to hold in check his own prejudices and at the same time to be patient with those of Simone Weil.
 Once her work is known and accepted, such a preface as this should become superfluous.

 From T. S. Eliot's Preface to The Need for Roots